1

 The numbers, side by side.

-Applying WBT Premium's percentage to upfront travel cost ($224,755 ex GST) plus the monthly platform fee.
-All figures ex GST.
+Applying WBT Premium’s percentage to upfront travel cost ($224,755 ex GST) plus the monthly platform fee.
+Management fees only - finance costs included in the full comparison on Slide 12.

 Corporate Traveller WBT Premium